 Reality versus fiction is at the heart of the current literary debate.
 We live in a world of docu-drama, the ‘real life’ story.
 Works of art, novels, films, are frequently bolstered by reference to the autobiography of the creator, or to underlying ‘fact.’
 Where does that leave the imagination?
 And who gets to define the parameters of ‘reality’ and ‘fiction’ anyway?
 In Alchemy, five writers debate the limits of materialism and realism, in art and literature – and offer a passionate defence of the alchemical imagination in a fact-based world.

-As Iain Sinclair frames it in his luminous introduction, they try to explain the impulse to write ‘by way of personal anecdote, revelation, or hopeful punt in the dark.’
+As Iain Sinclair frames it in his luminous introduction to Alchemy, they try to explain the impulse to write ‘by way of personal anecdote, revelation, or hopeful punt in the dark.’